-Pole Attachment Construction Proposal struction Proposal AEP AMERICAN° ELECTRIC POWER CAN° RIC R Region District То: AEP: Ame rica's Ener AEP: America's Energy Partner SM Location City: Maps/S Maps/Sketch attached ttached Proposal for Overlashing existing attachments (if yes, attach the configuration diagram) isting attac ion diagrar chments [ In accordance with the curre ent agreement, applicatic n is he reby ma de for pl acemen In accordance with the current agreement, application is hereby made for placement or removal of attachment on the poles described below. s describe d below.
-0 0 0 0 0 Location Wo rk Propos Work Proposed by Licensee see Remarks Existing Pole Information (AEP use only) iformation only) Rentals (AEP use) als use) Number Street/Road Name Ht. of Attach.
+Pole Attachment Construction Proposal struction Proposal AEP AMERI ELECT POWEI AMERICAN° ELECTRIC POWER Region District То: AEP: Ame rica's Ener, AEP: America's Energy Partner SM Location City: Maps/S Maps/Sketch attached tached Proposal for Overlashing existing attachments (if yes, attach the configuration diagram) sting attac on diagran hments [ In accordance with the curre ent agreement, applicatic n is he eby ma de for pl acemen In accordance with the current agreement, application is hereby made for placement or removal of attachment on the poles described below. s describe d below. of other control of the control of t Location Wol k Propose Work Proposed by Licensee ees Remarks a xisting Pole Inform (AEP use only) formation only) Rentals (AEP use) als use) Ord of Pole Number Street/Road Name Ht. of Attach.
 Type of Attach.
 Stringing Tension Cable wt./dia.
-Owner Make Ready Needed Make Ready Other Contacts Needed on pole + Submitted by American American Electric Power wer Total to Recap Н Z) (Name of Company) Field Checked by ked by Date Date Received ceived We have or will obtain all such permission and easements prior to mission and easements prior Make Ready Make Ready Work Order No. der No. ON leadered Q. DateBv , V Permissio n is hereb granted f Permission is hereby granted for the above attachments (Authorized Signature) - Date Approved by d by Sheet No. 0. of
+Owner Make Ready Needed Make Ready Other Contacts Needed on pole + Submitted by American American Electric Power wer Total to Recap < (Name of Company) Field Checked by ked by Date Received seived We have or will obtain all such permission and easements prior to mission and easements prior Make Reac Make Ready Work Order No. ler No. oly looped 2 practing the attachinents contemplated fielding.
+Date By plateu riereiri.
+Bv Permission n is hereby aranted f Permission is hereby granted for the above attachments Пороза (Authorized Signature) Date Approved by d by Sheet No. of